Textile Conservation of Historic Fabric in Museums using Freezing Preservation

 Using a low temperature freezer is one method that textile conservators can use to get rid of these bugs.
 Most insects cannot survive below -15°C so the textile must be frozen below this temperature.

 Freezing textiles can kill insects at any stage of their life cycle, so conservators can get rid of them all, including eggs, without the need to use chemicals that may cause further damage to the artefacts.

-Most insects cannot survive below -15°C, so the most effective temperature has been found to be between -30°C and -40°C.
+Textile Conservation using the freezing preservation method is effective because most insects cannot survive below -15°C, so the most effective temperature has been found to be between -30°C and -40°C.